salanza/node-jump/README.md

 # node-jump

-A node-module to access Jump's open data APIs
+A node-module that wraps Jump's open data APIs into several easy to use functions.

 ### Prerequisites